Loading Spatial Data

 • Sequencing was performed on an Illumina NovaSeq 6000 with paired-end reads

-• Samples processed with Space Ranger v3.0
+• Samples were processed with Space Ranger v3.0

 1. Given the information that we know from the metadata, what might be some questions that we want to answer using our data?